-At 3764 metres, Aoraki/Mt Cook is the highest of the country’s 27 mountains over 3000 metres.
-It is higher by more than 1500 metres to Australia’s highest peak, Mt Kosciusko at 2228 metres.
-Aoraki/Mt Cook sits at the heart of New Zealand’s Alpine country, within the 700 square kilometres of Aoraki/Mt Cook National Park.
+At 3,764 metres, Aoraki/Mt.
+Cook is the highest mountain in New Zealand.
+It is higher, by more than 1,500 metres than Australia’s highest peak, Mt.
+Kosciusko (2,228 metres).
+Aoraki/Mt.
+Cook sits at the heart of New Zealand’s Alpine country, within the 700 square kilometres of Aoraki/Mt.
+Cook National Park.

-It has been climbed by New Zealand explorer and mountaineer Sir Edmund Hillary who was the first man to scale Mt Everest.
-The 700 sq metre area that was designated to national park in 1953 includes 19 peaks over 3000m and glaciers cover 40 percent of the park.
+It has been climbed by New Zealand explorer and mountaineer Sir Edmund Hillary, who was the first man to scale Mt.
+Everest.
+The national park includes 19 peaks that are over 3,000 metres high and glaciers that cover 40 percent of the park.

 Translated from Maori to English, Aoraki means ‘Cloud Piecer’

-Aoraki/Mt Cook Village is home to a huge range of walks so you can explore this special place.
-We’ve been flying in this region for 58 years (and counting) so we might just know a thing or two about the best walks to do.
-Here’s our list of the Top 9 Walks in Aoraki/Mt Cook!
+Aoraki/Mt.
+Cook Village is home to a huge range of walks, allowing you to explore this special place.
+We’ve been flying in this region for 58 years (and counting) so we certainly know a thing or two about the best walks to do.
+Here’s our list of the Top 9 Walks in Aoraki/Mt.
+Cook!

 1. Hooker Valley Walk

-Renowned one of the greatest day hikes in New Zealand, this walk will take you around 3-4 hours return.
+Renowned as one of the greatest day hikes in New Zealand, this walk will take you around 3-4 hours, return.
 The grade is easy and the track is well maintained by DOC.
-You’ll enjoy the awe-inspiring landscapes of the Southern Alps/Kā Tiritiri o te Moana on this spectacular walk – wind up the Hooker Valley, past alpine streams and glaciers in the humble shadow of Aoraki/Mount Cook.
+You’ll enjoy the awe-inspiring landscapes of the Southern Alps/Kā Tiritiri o te Moana on this spectacular walk – wind up the Hooker Valley, past alpine streams and glaciers in the humbling shadow of Aoraki/Mt.
+Cook.

 2. Tasman River Walk

 This easy, flat walk is pushchair friendly and only 1-hour return.
-Icebergs can usually been seen floating in the lake in summer, in winter this lake freezes over.
-At the far end of the lake, you’ll see the terminal of the Tasman Glacier – NZ’s longest.
-If you’re after the experience of a lifetime you can book a ski plane tour that lands on the Tasman Glacier here.
+Icebergs can usually be seen floating in the lake in summer, and in winter the lake freezes over.
+At the far end of the lake, you’ll see the end of the Tasman Glacier – NZ’s longest.
+If you’re after the experience of a lifetime, you can book a ski plane tour that lands on the Tasman Glacier here.

 3. Red Tarns Track

-A favourite of Mount Cook Ski Planes & Helis Base Manager Lisa Chambers, this steep track rises 300m above the village and will take you 2 hours return.
-The vegetation changes as you ascend from the valley floor to a superb panoramic viewpoint of the valleys below, the village and Aoraki/Mount Cook.
-The tarns are named for the red pond-weed that grows in them.
+A favourite of Mount Cook Ski Planes & Helicopters Base Manager, Lisa Chambers, this steep track rises 300m above the village and is about 2 hours return.
+The vegetation changes as you ascend from the valley floor to a superb panoramic viewpoint of the valleys below, the village and Aoraki/Mt.
+Cook.
+The tarns are named for the red pondweed that grows in them.
 An aptly placed seat allows you to recover your breath and enjoy the views.
 This is a magnificent spot to view the sunset in summer.